quasilyte/pathing/README.md

 ## Greedy BFS paths quality

+This library provides both greedy best-first search as well as A* algorithms.

 You may be concerned about the Greedy BFS vs A* results.
 Due to a couple of tricks I used during the implementation, an unexpected thing happened: some of the paths are actually better than you would expect from a Greedy BFS.

 <table>